alexhunsley/video-image-tools/frightful_thumbnails/README.md

 |  `__b00`       | Every 4th image   |
 |  `__b000`      | Every 8th image   |

-And works well for a Finder search that targets thumbnails for lots of videos -- in fact that's where it's quite powerful.
+And it works well for a Finder search that targets thumbnails for lots of videos -- in fact that's where it's quite powerful.

 # How does this arcane magic work?